POLICE CLEARANCE CERTIFICATE (Police check)

 How can I get my certificate if I do not have any relatives in Mexico?

-If you do not have any relatives in Mexico you could you can appoint a lawyer or solicitor to request the the Records Certificate from the FGR.
+If you do not have any relatives or friends in Mexico you could you can appoint a lawyer or solicitor to request the the Records Certificate from the FGR.